bhj/KaraokeEternal/docs/_docs/index.md

 - **[Player:](#player-admin-only)** Just another part of the web app, it's designed to play media on the system handling audio/video for the room.

-**Note:** Karaoke Forever does not handle audio *input* since there are a wide variety of possible audio interface and microphone configurations.
-It is assumed that the player's output will be mixed with the microphone input(s) by the system.
+**Note:** Karaoke Forever does not handle audio *input* since there is a wide variety of possible setups.
+It's recommended to use a low-latency audio interface with at least two microphones that will be mixed with Karaoke Forever's output.

 ## Quick Start